UPPMAX/programming_formalisms_intro/doc/flowcharts.md

 - **Output**: Graph of orbits and a timeseries of an eccentricity parameter
 ```

-## Unified Modeling Language

-First iteration in planning can be paper or whiteboard
-Then there are benefits with digital tools

 ### Design

 - A way to visualize a system's architectural blueprints in a diagram, including elements such as: